BlaiseKelly/stats19_pavements/README.md

 ![](plots/pavement_fatalities.png)

-Where did they happen, grouped by Local Authority region (LA) for England and Wales
+Where did they happen, grouped by Local Authority region (LA) for Great Britain

 ![](plots/pavement_fatalities_la.png)

-grouped by Medium Super Output Area (MSOA) for England and Wales and “Multi Member Ward” for Scotland https://hub.arcgis.com/datasets/stirling-council::open-data-scottish-local-authority-multi-member-ward-boundaries/about which is used in the Scottish casualty data as a smaller region than
+Grouped by Medium Super Output Area (MSOA) for England and Wales and “Multi Member Ward” for Scotland https://hub.arcgis.com/datasets/stirling-council::open-data-scottish-local-authority-multi-member-ward-boundaries/about which is used in the Scottish casualty data as a smaller region than